TotalingArc/Central-Bank-Digital-Coin-CBDC/README.md

 # Central-Bank-Digital-Coin-CBDC

-Soldity example smart contract of Central Bank Digital Coin (CBDC), with diffrent features including treasurybonds staking and blacklisting functions, with hardhat deployment and testing.
-This example is for educational and assement purposes. it is not intended for production or mainnet.
+Soldity smart contract example of a Central Bank Digital Coin (CBDC), with diffrent features including treasurybonds staking and blacklisting functions, with hardhat deployment and testing.
+This example is intended for educational and assement purposes only.
+It is not intended for actual production or mainnet.